 Exploring an ELK Stack Part 1: Importing Data and Patterns

 Part 1 introduced the ELK stack and covered getting some data into Elasticsearch via a new experimental Kibana feature.
-It also covered Logstash grok patterns lightly, and some web tools for working with them (regular expressions made easier!).
+It also lightly covered Logstash grok patterns, and some web tools for working with them (regular expressions made easier!).

 This second blog tutorial uses screen captures to cover some basic things you can do with the Kibana visualization tool (the “K” in “ELK).
-I don’t claim deep ELK skills, just trying to give some flavor of what you can do with an ELK stack, and help get you the reader started exploring and learning!
+I don’t claim deep ELK skills, but I’m just trying to give some flavor of what you can do with an ELK stack, and help get you started exploring and learning!

+Note: This is a long blog (article?), but most of that is screen captures.
+The rest of this series will be similar.

 Recap of Part 1

-More specifically, Part 1 got some syslog data loaded into Elasticsearch via Kibana, along with a pattern to understand (“grok”) the data as fields.
+More specifically, in Part 1 we got some syslog data loaded into Elasticsearch via Kibana, along with a pattern to understand (“grok”) the data as fields.

 Once that was done, you’ll see something like the following screen capture.
 You can click on the top icon on the left side (the compass) to return to this “Discover” view.